 Capital of the province of Lusitania, Emerita Augusta enjoyed a strategically important position, alongside the river Guadiana, and at confluence of several major communication routes.
 The archaeological area is one of the most extensive in Spain, and the ruins are remarkably well preserved.
 There are so many incredible features to this town, I could wax lyrically for pages… so maybe I’ll just drop a link here and you can discover how awesome it is for yourselves!!

 The first chapter took an age to pin down.
-I liked the idea of my heroine to possessing an affinity with wild creatures, but wanted it to be an understated trait, one she preferred not to advertise – more healer than Mrs Doolittle!
-Then there was the simple matter of introducing my hero, a Roman solider, as well as the animals.
+I liked the idea of my heroine possessing an affinity with wild creatures, but wanted it to be an understated trait, one she preferred not to advertise – more healer than Mrs Doolittle!
+Then there was the simple matter of introducing my hero, a Roman soldier, as well as the animals.
 What better way than in the arena – during an execution!

 Here’s the blurb…

 For Lucia, staring into the jaws of an horrific death, escape seems impossible.

 Rufius Atellus, a veteran Roman soldier, is appalled when he recognises one of the victims about to be executed.
 Surely this is a ghastly mistake?

 A ferocious she-wolf, anticipating a tasty meal, suddenly finds herself under a human’s control.